jiportilla/MAX-Image-Segmenter/docs/using-image-mms-policy.md

 ```

-6. See the `image.demo-mms` service output:
+6. See the `image.segmenter-mms` service output:

   on **Linux**: